abbycin/mace/README.md

 # mace
-mace is a key-value storage engine, which was inspired by `BwTree` and `LeanStore` with full ACID support.
+mace is a key-value storage engine with full ACID support.